 This post may contain affiliate links.
 But hey!
 I only promote brands and products that I really really trust.
 You can check out the long version of this in my affiliate disclosure on my "Legal Mumbo Jumbo" page

-I host Mental Health Monday because in our twenties, a giant shit storm of crap gets thrown at us.
-We’re expected to build our entire future and know exactly how to get there.
-Asking for help seems like weakness (even though it’s not!) and the pressure to look like we have it all together can lead us to some pretty dark places.
-I wanted to make sure you guys know how important it is to take care of yourselves.
-It’s all part of being the best versions of yourselves, a big part of my mission.
-Since I can’t relate to each of you myself, I called on others to help me.
-Each story featured on Mental Health Monday strives to help someone else find hope.
-Hope that they’ll find the strength to ask for help, that they can battle depression, or even just that they’ll get through a job interview.
+I host Mental Health Monday because our twenties are a giant shit storm.
+We’re expected to build our entire future.
+Asking for help seems like weakness (even though it’s not!) and the pressure to look like we have it all together can lead to some pretty dark places.
+I want to make sure you guys know how to take care of yourself in the midst of all that.
+Since I can’t relate to each of you personally, I’ve called upon others to help me.
+Each story featured on MHM strives to help someone else find hope.
+Hope that they’ll find the strength to ask for help, that they can battle depression, or even that they’ll just get through their next job interview.

 Need Emotional Support?
 Try an Animal!